simo-pagliu/Magistrale/Project Managment/Notes.md

 ## Scope Definition and WBSs

 The scope of the project covers the complete lifecycle of an industrial system, from initial process engineering through procurement, construction, and testing of the final assembly.
-The objective is to provide a fully functional and validated skid-based system, ready for integration within a larger plant environment.
+The final objective is the end-to-end delivery of a reverse osmosis desalination skid for offshore use, designed to provide 20 m³/day of potable water for 90 personnel, in compliance with WHO and IECEx standards.

+The scope includes engineering, procurement, assembly, FAT with third-party certification, and full documentation delivery.
+Out of scope are post-deployment activities, such as on-site integration, operational training, and long-term maintenance, which are assumed to be managed in a separate phase by the client.

 The scope was defined through a detailed decomposition using three alternative Work Breakdown Structures:
     - **WBS1: Phase-Oriented**